The Origins of All 30 NBA Team Names

 In 1970, Portland was granted an expansion franchise in the NBA and team officials announced a name-the-team contest.
 Of the more than 10,000 entries, Pioneers was the most popular, but was ruled out because nearby Lewis & Clark College was already using the nickname.
 Another popular entry was Trail Blazers, whose logo is supposed to represent five players on one team playing against five players from another team.

 The Kings' royal lineage stretches all the way back to the founding of the National Basketball League's Rochester Royals in 1945.
-The Royals retained their nickname after a move to Cincinnati in 1957 and became the Kansas City-Omaha Kings through a name-the-team contest in 1972.
+The Royals retained their nickname after a move to Cincinnati in 1957 and became the Kansas City-Omaha Kings (soon dropping the Omaha) through a name-the-team contest in 1972.
 The name remained unchanged when the franchise relocated to California in 1985.

 San Antonio Spurs

-A group of San Antonio investors purchased the Dallas Chaparrals from the American Basketball Association in 1973 and promptly changed the team name to the San Antonio Gunslingers.
-Before the Gunslingers played their first game in their new home, the ownership group renamed the team the Spurs.
-Some accounts indicate that the name was voted upon in a name-the-team contest.
+A group of San Antonio investors purchased the Dallas Chaparrals from the American Basketball Association in 1973 and decided to hold a public contest to rename the team.
+Five thousand entries with over 500 names were submitted.
+After reconsidering their first decision to call the team the Aztecs (several teams already used that name), the judges (investors and local press representatives) settled on Spurs.
 It may have just been a coincidence that one of the team's main investors, Red McCombs, was born in Spur, Texas.

 The ownership group of Toronto's prospective expansion team conducted extensive marketing research across Canada in 1994 and held a nationwide vote that helped team officials come up with a list of potential nicknames.
 Raptors, which Jurassic Park helped popularize the year before, was eventually chosen over runners-up Bobcats and Dragons.